 Fascia that sticks together, which it does every night when we sleep, affects mobility.
-Perhaps we should simply take after cats and children, stretch our legs and train agility and mobility.
-But above all, we should take to heart the latest knowledge about how our bodies work.
+Perhaps we should simply take after cats and children: stretch our legs, train agility and mobility.
+But above all, we should take the latest knowledge about how our bodies work more seriously.

-Knowledge of the Fascia also affects how we look at training and exercise.
-In the martial arts they have for a long time, consciously or unconsciously, trained in a way that benefits the Fascia’s functionality.
+Knowledge of the fascia also affects how we look at training and exercise.
+In the martial arts, they have for a long time, consciously or unconsciously, trained in a way that benefits the fascia’s functionality.
 There are numerous examples of footballers who used just martial arts or yoga as adjunct training and had long careers with few injuries.
-There is a reason that the German world champions in soccer focuses their rehab around the Fascia.
+There is a reason that the German world champions in soccer focus their rehab around the Fascia.

 A really good exercise for every morning, which takes about 2-5 minutes, is yoga’s Sun salutation.

 No mat is needed and it is perfectly possible to do in pajamas.
 Try to run through it 2 times in a row, every morning for at least two weeks and we promise that you will notice a difference.

 Instructions to the pictures (breathing is important):

 1. Take a deep breath and find balance and relaxation

 2. Inhale as you extend your arms / body backward

 3. Exhale and bend your body forward as far as you can.

 4. Lift your head and breathe in, left leg back